Exclusive: Russian tankers fuelled North Korea via transfers at sea - sources

 Three North Korean ships among the 10 were blacklisted, along with a Panama-registered vessel.

-Additional reporting by David Brunnstrom in Washington; Editing by Giles Elgood, Alistair Bell and Leslie Adler
+Additional reporting by David Brunnstrom in Washington, and Gabrielle Tetrault-Farber in Moscow; Editing by Giles Elgood, Leslie Adler and Alison Williams